-A daily inspection of quarters will be conducted by the Inspection Staff during and immediately after lunch, Monday through Friday, and during and immediately after breakfast on Saturday.
-The following items will be evaluated: Bed Uniformity; Shade Uniformity; Clothing Stored Properly; Bedroom Floors Clean; Aisle & Fire Escapes Clear; Rest Room Floors Clean; Toilets Clean; Sinks Clean; Showers Clean; Mirrors & Shelves Clean; Toilet Lids Uniform; Garbage Cans Empty; Lawns, Porches & Cabin Perimeter clean; Counselors are prohibited from Cleaning Cabins and if detected will result in an immediate reduction of the daily inspection score by twenty (20) percentage points.
+A daily inspection of quarters will be conducted by the Inspection Staff during and immediately after Breakfast on Monday - Saturday.
+The following items will be evaluated: Bed Uniformity; Shade Uniformity; Clothing Stored Properly; Bedroom Floors Clean; Aisle & Fire Escapes Clear; Rest Room Floors mopped and dry; Restrooms containing no items such as towels, soap, shampoo, etc.; NOTE: Restroom sinks, showers and toilets will be cleaned and disinfected by Jackson's Mill Staff and not Citizens; Restroom Mirrors & Shelves Clean; Toilet Lids up and Toilet Paper Uniform; Garbage Cans Empty; Lawns, Porches & Cabin Perimeter clean; Counselors are prohibited from Cleaning Cabins and if detected will result in an immediate reduction of the daily inspection score by twenty (20) percentage points.

 One (1) percentage point will be deducted for each infraction, except for Counselors cleaning which will result in the deducting of twenty (20) percentage points and the inspection scores will be provided to the Fugitt Award Coordinator.
 The cabins will not be provided specific inspection scores throughout the week but will be provided with a Daily Evaluation Sheet that designates items that are "satisfactory" and those that "Needs Improvement."
-The Inspection staff will notify a cottage of significant recurring deficiencies so that corrective action can be taken.
-At any time a cottage may request the inspections staff's assistance in resolving deficiencies.
+The Inspection staff will notify the Chief Counselor and involved cottage(s) of significant recurring deficiencies so that corrective action can be taken.
+At any time, a cottage may request the inspection staff's assistance/guidance in resolving deficiencies.